-Reliability demand response resources (RDRR) helped the ISO to pass the resource sufficiency evaluation after the energy emergency alerts (EEA) were issued.
-Most RDRRs are only called upon in real-time after the ISO has declared at least an EEA2.
-Figure 2.9 summarizes all RDRR capacity included in CAISO's capacity test during the peak hours of September 6, either in the energy base schedule or as incremental unloaded capacity above base schedules.
-The resource sufficiency evaluation is based on available information in advance of the evaluation hours, so there is a delay between the activation of RDRR and its inclusion in the test.
-RDRRs were only counted in CAISO's capacity test after the ISO had declared at least an EEA2.
-The energy emergency alerts allowed access to the reliability demand response resources in the capacity test during the critical hours.
+Reliability demand response resources (RDRRs) helped the CAISO to pass the resource sufficiency evaluation after the energy emergency alerts (EEA) were issued.
+Most RDRRs are only called upon in real-time after the CAISO declares at least an EEA2.10 Figure 2.9 summarizes all RDRR capacity included in the CAISO capacity test during the peak hours of September 6, either in the energy base schedule, or as incremental unloaded capacity above base schedules.11 The resource sufficiency evaluation is based on available information in advance of the evaluation hours, so there is a delay between the activation of RDRR and its inclusion in the test.
+RDRRs were only counted in the CAISO capacity test after the CAISO declared at least an EEA2.
+The energy emergency alerts allowed access to the reliability demand response resources in the capacity test during the critical hours of the day.12